 If you don’t use emails to show off your work to subscribers, you’re missing out.

-We set up a system to which you can add up to 500 subscribers for free.
+I set up a system to which you can add up to 500 subscribers for free.
+And you can upgrade later if you wish.

 The beauty of this email marketing system is that you don’t have to worry about creating emails.

-You just log into your website’s dashboard and post articles.
+You just log into your website’s dashboard and post articles to your website.

 Your articles are sent out to your email subscribers at a predetermined time (once a day or once a week).